Questions?

 • Soap is not wrapped

-Glycerin is a common component in Melt and Pour soap.
+Glycerin is a common component in melt-and-pour soaps.
 Glycerin is a humectant, which means it attracts moisture.
 This is why our skin often feels moisturized and refreshed after we use soap.
-Glycerin will sometimes attract moisture and humidity from the air, creating what looks like sweat, dew or droplets on the soap bar.
+Glycerin will sometimes attract moisture and humidity from the air, creating what looks like sweat, dew, or droplets on the soap bar.
 This is only cosmetic and can easily be fixed.
 Try to store your handmade soap in a cool, climate-controlled environment.
 If moisture develops on the bars of soap, you may gently pat them with a cloth or paper towel.
-The soap is still useable and the dew will wash off when the bar is used.
-Learn more in Melt and Pour 101: Choosing a Soap Base.
+The soap is still usable and the dew will wash off when the bar is used.

 There are ripples or wrinkles on the surface of the soap.